Food Service Skills for a Resume (Examples & Tips)

 What skills do you need to be a food service manager?

-To be a successful food service manager, you need a diverse set of skills encompassing both technical expertise and strong leadership abilities.
+To be a successful food service manager, you need a diverse skill set encompassing both technical expertise and strong leadership abilities.

 Here are a few food service manager skills examples: